DigiPie/mocha-chai-mongoose/README.md

 ## Introduction

 An up-to-date 2020 example of how you can use Mocha and Chai to perform API testing for a Node-ExpressJS-Mongoose app.
-You will be able to test your code locally with just one command: `npm test`, and also automatically using Github Action.
+You will be able to test your code locally and also automatically using Github Action.

 ## Project